heathermiller/dist-prog-book/chapter/2/futures.md

 "A piece of coding which provides an address". {% cite Thunks --file futures %}

-They were designed as a way of binding actual parameters to their formal definitions in Algol-60 procedure calls.
+Thunks were designed as a way of binding actual parameters to their formal definitions in Algol-60 procedure calls.
 If a procedure is called with an expression in the place of a formal parameter, the compiler generates a thunk which computes the expression and leaves the address of the result in some standard location.
+Think of a thunk as a continuation or a function that was intended to be evaluated in a single-threaded environment.

 The first mention of Futures was by Baker and Hewitt in a paper on Incremental Garbage Collection of Processes {% cite Hewitt77 --file futures %}.
 They coined the term, _call-by-futures_, to describe a calling convention in which each formal parameter to a method is bound to a process which evaluates the expression in the parameter in parallel with other parameters.
 Before this paper, Algol 68 **{% cite missingref --file futures%}** also presented a way to make this kind of concurrent parameter evaluation possible, using the collateral clauses and parallel clauses for parameter binding.

-In their paper, Baker and Hewitt introduced a notion of Futures as a 3-tuple representing an expression E consisting of (1) A process which evaluates E, (2) A memory location where the result of E needs to be stored, (3) A list of processes which are waiting on E. But, the major focus of their work was not on role of futures and the role they play in Asynchronous distributed computing, and focused on garbage collecting the processes which evaluate expressions not needed by the function.
+In their paper, Baker and Hewitt introduced a notion of Futures as a 3-tuple representing an expression `E` consisting of:

+1. A process which evaluates `E`,
+2. A memory location where the result of `E` needs to be stored,
+3. A list of processes which are waiting on `E`.

+Though importantly, the focus of their work was not on role of futures and the role they play in asynchronous distributed computing.
+Instead, it was focused on garbage collecting the processes which evaluate expressions that were not needed by the function.

 The Multilisp language, presented by Halestead in 1985 built upon this call-by-future with a Future annotation.
 Binding a variable to a future expression creates a process which evaluates that expression and binds x to a token which represents its (eventual) result.
 It allowed an operation to move past the actual computation without waiting for it to complete.
 If the value is never used, the current computation will not pause.
 MultiLisp also had a lazy future construct, called Delay, which only gets evaluated when the value is first required.